Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 disable.inf(moduleID) `[infinity: secure module type: string]`<br>
 Attempts to secure the module with the specified `moduleID` to prevent enemies from mimicking it during the infinity phase.

+### Town and workers

+These can be used anywhere, like the [General purpose](#general-purpose) actions, but specialized for town and workers

 open(building, open) `[town: open window type: string, type: bool]`<br>
 Opens the `building` window if `open` is true, otherwise it will be closed.
 Opening or closing windows this way does not play the transition animation.